jorendorff/machine-learning/notes.md

     each word they generate, search representation-space by doing gradient ascent on this function to find a maximum, then do k-nn on that point in representation space to find a word?

+    A: I don't know, but I doubt that is the algorithm.
+For one thing, the global maximum may not be near any word (I've had the experience of groping for a word that simply doesn't exist).
+And of course gradient ascent isn't guaranteed to find the global maximum anyway.
+Instead you evaluate the function for every possible next word, and choose the most likely.
+I wonder now if there are ways to prune this search that are effective in practice and don't compromise on accuracy.
+(Morin and Bengio 2005 gives a way that compromises on accuracy.)

 -   Q: word2vec didn't come along until 2013, according to Wikipedia.
 So what is this paper?